7 Best Keyboards for AutoCAD Right Now Reviewed - Architecture Lab

 - Price

-Cast a glance at the image below, can you imagine this keyboard runs in the 50 USD range, it has RGB backlight and two choice of mechanical keys?
+Cast a glance at the image below, can you imagine this keyboard runs in the 80 USD range, it has RGB backlight and four choices of mechanical keys?

-The Inflictor is simple and extraordinarily efficient and well designed with an aluminium top and sturdy construction in a small form factor whilst being a full keyboard.
+The K2 is simple, extraordinarily efficient and well designed with sturdy construction in a small form factor whilst being a 96% keyboard.

-The CK104 has been built with double color injection molding which means that technically it cannot suffer discoloration; paired that with 50 million keystrokes minimum lifespan on switches and the aluminium alloy panel on top and you will soon realize that quality/price is simply legendary.
+Keychron made this small keyboard magical in all kind of ways and thus it works with both Windows iOS in both wireless and wired mode and with 4000mAh on-board is actually useful in wireless mode, claiming up to 4 weeks with lights disabled.

 - Legendary quality at an unbeatable price